vanjohnson879/frontline-cloud-doc/content/docs/user/help/index.md

 ## Plugins Download

 If you want to download one of your official FrontLine plugin, please click on the Plugins icon in the navigation bar.
-For more informations about the plugins, please refer to our plugins guide, go the the [plugins guide](https://gatling.io/docs/frontline/FrontLine-Plugins-Guide.pdf).
+For more information about the plugins, please refer to the **Plugins** section of this site.

 {{< img src="plugins-modal.png" alt="Plugins modal" >}}